-A means tested bursary of up to £3,567 (elsewhere rate) or up to £2,823 (parental home rate).
-These figures are based on the nursing and midwifery courses being 41 weeks in duration.
+A means tested bursary of up to £3,651 (elsewhere rate) or up to £2,879 (parental home rate).
+These figures are based on the nursing and midwifery courses being 42 weeks in duration.

 In addition to the basic bursary, students can apply for a number of means tested additional allowances if they meet specific criteria.
 These allowances provide support to disabled students and additional support for students with dependent adults and children.

-A maintenance loan of £3,392 (elsewhere rate) or £2,544 (parental home rate) for Welsh domiciled students
+A maintenance loan of £4,405 (elsewhere rate) or £3,665 (parental home rate) for Welsh domiciled students

 See NHS Wales Shared Services Partnership (NWSSP) for further details.